Conditional Constructs and Pending Situations

 The work embodies a sense of presence in an ever changing, expansive atmosphere as transitions of all sorts; personal, interpersonal and global are considered.

-I’m using a variety of materials in the making of both 2-D and 3-D pieces which introduce spatial relationships between solid form and fluid circumstance.
+I’m using a variety of materials in the making of both 2-D and 3-D pieces which introduce relationships between solid form and fluid circumstance.
 Oceans, land masses and rock formations, weighted in their history, can seem to be grounded in forever or actively dissipating, dispersing and vibrating into their surrounds.

 Remnants and Other Elevated Parts